-- U.S. FM 3260 - Europe EN 54-10

-As mentioned above, codes and standards are country specific.
+- U.S. FM 3260 - Europe EN 54-10 As mentioned above, codes and standards are country specific.
 It is the designer's responsibility to ensure that selected fire and gas systems and detectors are suitably approved for the jurisdiction in which they are to be used.
 Given the complexity of standards and variations in their interpretation, LNG plant managers and engineers typically consult experts in the field to help them through fire and gas detection and suppression system design, implementation and management.
 Det-Tronics provides site analysis, 3D mapping and all the detection technologies and controls needed for complete flame and gas detection systems in LNG processing, offloading and transportation applications.
 For a complete explanation of the certification and functional safety approval process, refer to the Det-Tronics white paper titled, "Why Functional Safety Product Certifiers Must Meet Highest Level of Accreditation."

-DETECTOR TYPES AND CONTROLLERS USED IN LNG APPLICATIONS

-Multispectrum infrared (MSIR) flame detectors

-Multispectrum IR flame detectors are often preferred in LNG environments since background IR noise is quite common, and this interference parts per million (PPM).
-Toxic gas detectors are placed anywhere there is a potential for a H_2S leak hazard.

-Fixed-point toxic gas detectors
+DETECTOR TYPES AND CONTROLLERS USED IN LNG APPLICATIONS Multispectrum infrared (MSIR) flame detectors Multispectrum IR flame detectors are often preferred in LNG environments since background IR noise is quite common, and this interference tends to desensitize single-spectrum detectors that are set to detect one specific wavelength somewhere between one and five microns.
+MSIR detectors use multiple-IR sensors, each set to detect a different wavelength, along with processing algorithms that can differentiate flames from background IR radiation.
+MSIR detectors vary widely with respect to the sensitivity range and FOV they provide.
+For example, adequately covering a particular hazard zone using detectors with a range of 50 feet requires six times as many detectors as covering the same zone using detectors with a range of 200 feet.
+Fixed-point toxic gas detectors Fixed-point toxic gas detectors detect toxic gases using electrochemical or NTMOS technology.